By Soheila Lunney

 It is obvious that Apple’s management team will continue unlocking profitability by utilizing the lever of supply chain and procurement.
 Don’t you think Apple executives get it?

-Dr. Soheila R. Lunney, president of Lunney Advisory Group has more than 20 years of supply management, procurement, and business experience, involving both domestic and international (Far East, Europe and Russia) activities.
-She has extensive experience in consulting, coaching and training in supply management, procurement, reengineering the supply management process, the management of procurement function, sourcing of materials and services, reducing total cost of ownership and negotiation of complex contracts.
+Dr. Soheila R. Lunney, is the President of Lunney Advisory Group LLC, and co-author of the book “The Procurement Game Plan: Winning Strategies & Techniques For Supply Management Professionals.”
+She has over 25 years of supply management, procurement, and business experience, involving both domestic and international (Far East, Europe and Russia) activities.
+She has extensive experience in consulting, coaching and training in supply management, procurement, reengineering the supply management process, the management of procurement function, sourcing of materials and services, reducing total cost of ownership, and negotiation of complex contracts.

-Prior to founding Lunney Advisory Group in 2007, Soheila joined Education Management Corporation (EDMC) as the vice president of procurement in January 2004.
-Prior to joining EDMC, Soheila was director/deputy to chief procurement officer at Bayer Corp.
-During her 17 years of service at Bayer, she held several positions with increasing responsibilities in research and development, logistics, customer services, materials management, and procurement.
+Prior to founding Lunney Advisory Group in 2007, Dr. Lunney joined Education Management Corporation (EDMC) as the Vice President of Procurement in January of 2004.
+Prior to joining EDMC, she was the Director/Deputy to the Chief Procurement Officer at Bayer Corporation.
+During her 17 years of service at Bayer, she held several positions with increasing responsibilities in Research and Development, Logistics, Customer Services, Materials Management, and Procurement.

-Soheila obtained her bachelor’s degree in science from National University of Iran followed by MS and Ph.D. from University of East Anglia in Norwich, England.
-She is a member of Board of Directors of Pittsburgh Institute for Supply Chain Management (ISM) and also served on the Board of Directors Pittsburgh Regional Minority Purchasing Council.
-In addition, since 1998, she has been a member of the Advisory Board of Supply Chain Management at Duquesne University in Pittsburgh where she taught a course in procurement/supply chain management.
-Soheila is a frequent speaker on different supply chain management topics, the sole holder of a U.S. Patent relevant to polyurethane technology and author of several publications.
+Dr. Lunney served as a member of the Board of Directors of Pittsburgh Institute for Supply Chain Management (ISM) from 2005 through 2011 and also on the Board of Directors of EDMC Foundation and Pittsburgh Regional Minority Purchasing Council.
+In addition, since 1999, she has been a member of the Advisory Board of Supply Chain Management at Duquesne University in Pittsburgh where she taught a course in Procurement/Supply Chain Management in the evenings.
+Dr..
+Lunney is a frequent speaker on different Supply Chain Management topics at professional organizations such as ISM (different affiliates), Lawson annual CUE Conference, Puridiom Conference, SPI annual Conference and is a sole holder of a U.S. Patent relevant to Polyurethane Technology and author of several publications.

 Staples Advantage is the one supplier that offers all the business solutions you need, all with the expertise of a specialty vendor.
 Read More